What am I covered for?

 - accommodation costs – if you are required to be away from home to receive medical treatment, your accommodation costs may be reimbursed up to a maximum amount per day as prescribed by WorkCover WA.
 Contact CGU should this be required.

 - travel and transportation costs – public transport and car travel costs may be reimbursed for travel to and from your appointments and treatment.
 These costs are based on prescribed Workcover WA rates.
 Fill out and submit a travel reimbursement form and include any invoices or receipts.

 - lump sum payments – if you have a permanent impairment as a result of a workplace injury you may be entitled to a lump sum payment.

 Whilst your entitlements are not limited to the above, we have simply outlined the more common payment groups.

-Compensation payments will continue to be paid by your employer.
-However in some circumstances payments can be made via Electronic Funds Transfer (EFT).
-This may occur if your employer ceases to operate as a business.
+Compensation payments can be made via Electronic Funds Transfer (EFT).
 Contact CGU for full list of your entitlements.